canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/testing/README.md

 ## `deploy_and_assert_grafana_agent`

 Helper function to deploy [grafana-agent-k8s](https://charmhub.io/grafana-agent-k8s) to test the model and add a relation to the charm being tested.
-Relation can be disabledled by flags:
+Relation can be disabled by flags:
 - dashboard=False, to disable `<app>:grafana-dashboard grafana-agent-k8s:grafana-dashboards-consumer` relation
 - metrics=False, to disable `<app>:metrics-endpoint grafana-agent-k8s:metrics-endpoint` relation